ovh/the-bastion/doc/sphinx/plugins/restricted/selfAddPersonalAccess.rst

    Host(s) to add access to, either a HOST which will be resolved to an IP immediately,

-                             or an IP, or a whole network using the NET/CIDR notation
+                             or an IP, or a whole network using the NET/CIDR notation --user USER|PATTERN|*    Specify which remote user should be allowed to connect as.
-.. option:: --user USER

-   Specify which remote user should be allowed to connect as.

                              Globbing characters '*' and '?' are supported, so you can specify a pattern that will be matched against the actual remote user name.
-.. option:: --user-any

-   Synonym of '--user *', allows connecting as any remote user.

-.. option:: --port PORT

-   Remote port allowed to connect to

-.. option:: --port-any

-   Allow access to any remote port
+                             To allow any user, use '--user *' (you might need to escape '*' from your shell) --port PORT|*            Remote port allowed to connect to To allow any port, use '--port *' (you might need to escape '*' from your shell)

-.. option:: --scpup
+.. option:: --protocol PROTO

+   Specify that a special protocol should be allowed for this HOST:PORT tuple, note that you

+                              must not specify --user in that case.
+However, for this protocol to be usable under a given remote user, access to the USER@HOST:PORT tuple must also be allowed.
+                              PROTO must be one of:
-   Allow SCP upload, you--bastion-->server (omit --user in this case)
+                              scpup    allow SCP upload, you--bastion-->server

-.. option:: --scpdown

-   Allow SCP download, you<--bastion--server (omit --user in this case)
+                              scpdown  allow SCP download, you<--bastion--server

-.. option:: --sftp

-   Allow usage of the SFTP subsystem, you<--bastion-->server (omit --user in this case)

-.. option:: --rsync

-   Allow usage of rsync through the bastion
+                              sftp     allow usage of the SFTP subsystem, through the bastion rsync    allow usage of rsync, through the bastion
 .. option:: --force

    Add the access without checking that the public SSH key is properly installed remotely